Tree of Heaven

 Tree of Heaven (Hell)

-Tree of Heaven (Ailanthus altissima) is a fast-growing, invasive deciduous tree native to China and Taiwan, but it has spread widely across the globe, particularly in urban and disturbed areas.
+Tree of heaven has spread widely across the globe, particularly in urban and disturbed areas.
 It is notorious for its aggressive and expansive suckering root system, which enables it to spread rapidly and dominate surrounding landscapes.
 The suckering habit not only facilitates its spread over a wide area but also makes it extremely difficult to eradicate, as cutting down the main tree often results in a surge of new suckers.
 This resilience against control efforts is compounded by the tree's ability to grow in a wide range of environmental conditions, from disturbed soils to cracks in urban infrastructure.
+To make matters worse, Tree of heaven is also a host plant to the invasive spotted lantern fly.

 It is imperative that this plant be managed properly.
 Far too many clients of ours have cut the tree down only to find hundreds more emerging from its expansive suckering root system.
 DO NOT CUT THIS TREE DOWN.
 Key to its control is killing it in place before attempting to physically cut it down and remove its growth.
 The two main methods for its control are: